 All PALS activities aim to offer a positive, supportive environment and opportunities for children to broaden their personal experiences.
 The program is child lead and focused.
 Each week the kids meet one-on-one with staff members to set self-determined goals, together they create a plan to achieve them.

-A typical day at PALS includes activities like group sharing in circle time, snacks, homework time, and working one-on-one with staff on reaching goals.
-Other daily activities range from park outings to cooking lessons to art and music sessions.
-On days when school is not in session, PALS runs a full-day program.
-These days often involve special activities such as field trips around the Valley and around the state.
-PALS Pride is one way that the program gives back to their community.
-Whether it’s picking up trash, planting trees for Arbor Day, handing out groceries for the Food Bank, or hoeing weeds in an alleyway, the PALS kids learn the important value of hard work.
+During the school year, daily activities at PALS include group sharing in circle time, snacks, help with homework, park outings, cooking lessons, art, and music sessions.
+On days when school is not in session or the summer, PALS runs a full-day program.
+These days involve special activities such as field trips around the San Luis Valley or elsewhere.
+PALS Pride is one way that the program gives back to the local community.
+Whether it is picking up trash, planting trees for Arbor Day, or handing out groceries at La Puente’s Alamosa Food Pantry, the PALS kids learn the important value of hard work and charity.

 - Big Buddies offer an extra helping hand whether it’s for a day or for the entire year.

-2) If you have a special skill, share it with PALS by teaching a lesson and leading the children in a fun activity!
+- If you have a special skill, share it with PALS by teaching a lesson and leading the children in a fun activity!

-Financial contributions help pay for field trips, healthy snacks, and materials for activities.
+- Financial contributions help pay for field trips, healthy snacks, and materials for activities.